decodephysics/Modeling-of-Infectious-Disease/README.md

-# ravikumar-phy18
+# Modeling of Infectious Disease
-Modeling of Infectious Disease
+-ravikumar